MateuszBelka/Text_Adventure_Game/docs/assignment3.md

 note 1: Our tool does not create the compartments (attributes, operations, responsibility) of a class, if there is no content in them. note 2: All the setters and getters of an attribute are self-explanatory and will not be explained in this class diagram.
 They will be simply mentioned by name, for completeness. note 3: For binary association : Our tool only has a normal line with a floating arrow next to it, instead of a solid-line with an open arrow end.
-Hopefully, it will not be too confusing.
+For big groups of binary associations, we have added notes, in order not to have too many floating arrows.

 This chapter contains the specification of the UML class diagram of your system, together with a textual description of all its elements.